skip to content

 Where are my portfolio items stored?

-The accessible portfolio plugin stores your items in your own WordPress database, as a native custom post type — managed like posts, with a field for the image, its alt text, a description, a link and categories.
+The accessible portfolio plugin stores your items in your own WordPress database, as a native custom post type — managed like posts, with a field for the image, its alt text, a description, a link, categories and your custom fields.
 Nothing is sent to an outside service.

 Does the accessible portfolio work without JavaScript?

 Yes.
 The grid is rendered on the server, so it appears and is fully readable with JavaScript off.
-Scripts only enhance the live filtering and the dialog.
+Scripts only enhance the live filtering and the Grid/List view switch.

 Will it track visitors or slow my site?